 One Redditor shared, “No [particular] cuisine, but I am sick of the whole ‘bacon life' meme.
 It was funny for a couple of decades, but enough already.
 Bacon-flavored anything is disgusting.”

-Another user added, “One time in college I ordered bacon flavored popcorn.
-When I popped it in the communal microwave it smelled so awful that we had to open all the windows and evacuate until it had aired out enough for us to febreze the rest away.
+Another user added, “Once in college, I ordered bacon-flavored popcorn.
+When I popped it in the communal microwave, it smelled so awful that we had to open all the windows and evacuate until it had aired out enough for us to Febreze the rest away.
 It tasted like death.
-A couple guys threatened to beat me up if I popped any more.
-Some things just don't need to be bacon flavored.
+A couple of guys threatened to beat me up if I popped anymore.
+Some things just don’t need to be bacon-flavored.
 Popcorn is one of them.”

 One commenter responded, “Bacon is good in its own right, but adding bacon to a dish doesn’t automatically make it better.”